-Apple pie is one of my most favorite desserts and one I have some of the fondest memories attached.
-After moving to New York in my early 20’s my roommate and I would often indulge in a shared slice of apple pie a la mode at a local diner and to this day it’s one of my favorite desserts.
+After moving to New York City in my early 20’s my roommate and I would often indulge in a shared slice of apple pie a la mode at a local diner and to this day it’s one of my favorite desserts.
 Having this pie filling on hand makes preparing a homemade pie extremely easy.

 - Sugars: When it comes to sugars and fall baking I almost always lean towards the sweetened maple taste of brown sugar and this recipe has both brown sugar and granulated sugar.
 You can use both or one or the other.

 Again, this choice comes down to preference on taste, which is always optional.
 I prefer to choose a mixture of firm tart and firm sweet varieties of apples for my pie filling.
 However, crisp apples, whether sweet or tart flavored are always recommended.